mhaidarhanif/rewinds/README.md

 This template uses [`shadcn/ui`](https://github.com/shadcn/ui) as the base components style and setup for full stack app development inspired by [T3 Stack](https://create.t3.gg).
 The main reason is this repo uses Remix, not Next.js like those two inspirations.

 Currently includes the Remix HMR and HDR optional setup with both Vercel config and Express server on development as per Remix `v1.14`.
 The config is just combining the templates from Remix with Express and Vercel based on the environment.
+With separated Expresss you are also able to debug the process from code editor like VS Code much easier.

 ## Some Background